llSourcell/tensorflow_demo/README.md

 Basic Usage
 ===========

-0. Change Line 56 to a location on your computer
+0. Change Line 56 in board.py to a location on your computer

 1. Run ```python board.py``` to train the model.
 It will download & split the MNISt dataset into training and testing data.
 Then it will train a logistic regression model on the data.
 Lastly, it will test the trained model on the test set.